Disney World provides a vast network of free transportation throughout the parks, resorts and Disney Springs.

 - Every resort gives you transportation to all of the four main parks, both water parks and Disney Springs.

 - From Disney Springs you can get to every resort, but there’s NO transportation to the four main theme parks.
-You can get to Typhoon Lagoon though.
+You can get to Typhoon Lagoon, though.
+See the announcement above and stay tuned for updates.

-- The Transportation and Ticket Center gives you access to the resorts on the monorail line (Polynesian, Contemporary, Grand Floridian), and two parks – Epcot and the Magic Kingdom.
-You can also catch buses to the non-Disney resorts at Hotel Plaza (Bonnet Creek Hilton and Waldorf Astoria), and Shades of Green.
+- The Transportation and Ticket Center gives you access to the resorts on the monorail line (Polynesian, Contemporary, and Grand Floridian) and two parks—Epcot and the Magic Kingdom.
+You can also catch buses to the non-Disney resorts at Hotel Plaza (Bonnet Creek Hilton and Waldorf Astoria) and Shades of Green.
 These are not Disney transportation buses and are considered charter buses by Disney, so they’re in a separate loading area.
 There also may be buses to Epcot if the monorail is down.
 Disney sometimes adds additional bus service here as needed during special events or during crowded conditions.
-There will always be Cast Members there to direct guests so feel free to ask about it.
+There will always be Cast Members there to direct guests, so feel free to ask about it.
 You can walk from the Polynesian resort to the Transportation and Ticket Center.

 To learn more about the different types of transportation at Disney World, read the following articles: